irene-martin-rod/OsteoAI/README.md

 ### **App Usage Note**

+You can find the **Streamlit app** in the next link https://osteoai.streamlit.app/.

 The **Streamlit app** included in this project is optimized for use on **desktop or laptop devices**.
 Mobile or tablet users may experience **layout issues** or reduced functionality due to resolution and compatibility limitations inherent to smaller screens.